ese-detkin-lab/ese5190-2022-lab2-into-the-void-star/README.md

 The code folder named [lab2A](https://github.com/MaxMa6150/ese5190-2022-lab2-into-the-void-star/tree/main/Lab2A) includes both usb and ws2812 code.

 ## Decisions during modeling documents.
 At the beginning, we are confused about the register/value change/interaction between different code file.
 But some problems can be solved by carefully checking datasheet for some relavent infos.
 Datasheets would offer excellent helps.
+For the modeling parts, we randomly choose green  00ff00, then carefully read the documents before modeling.

 ## Paper & Spreadsheet